Category

 A 2026 TCO analysis by Swfte AI (referencing Deloitte research) found that on-premise infrastructure reaches 60-70% of equivalent cloud cost at scale.
 Over three years, a mid-size deployment saves roughly 57%: $1.43 million on-premise versus $3.34 million in cloud API fees for the same workload.

-Be honest about what "at scale" means, though.
-Those numbers assume 10 billion tokens per month.
-Most mid-market companies process far less.
-If your total company AI spend is under $1,000 per month, cloud is probably still cheaper.
-If you're consistently above $2,000 per month and growing, the on-premise math starts working in your favour.
+The $2,000 Rule: If your total company AI spend is under $1,000 per month, cloud is probably still cheaper.
+If you're consistently above $2,000 per month and growing, on-premise starts working in your favour.

 The key variable is consistency.
 Steady, predictable workloads favour on-premise because your hardware runs at high utilization.
 Spiky or seasonal demand favours cloud because you only pay for what you use.